How to be organised

 - Read Next

-- Hacks that could save you some serious cash Daisy Bank Halls: From a Daisy Bank Veteran 5 things to do when you have settled in What's around Birley?
-How to have the best group presentation Got a job interview?
-Coping with the stresses of student life: Tips from a 2nd year Best places to shop in Manchester 5 unusual nights out in Manchester What is a Course Rep and why become one?
+- Daisy Bank Halls: From a Daisy Bank Veteran What's around Birley?
+5 things to do when you have settled in Got a job interview?
+How to have the best group presentation Tips from a 2nd year 5 unusual nights out in Manchester Best places to shop in Manchester The best places to eat in MCR What is a Course Rep and why become one?
 3 Manchester museums you NEED to visit 10 fun things to do in Manchester